anjusinghn/aws-backend/README.md

 node index.js push <repoId>
 ```

-The pushed commits are then visible inside the deployed web-based repository visualization.
+The pushed commits are then visible inside the deployed web interface.

 ---